OfekBenAtar/Hackathon_1st_Place/README.md

 # Hackathon_1st_Place
-FPGA Hackathon with RISC-V processor for computational acceleration.
+FPGA Hackathon with RISC-V processor for AI computational acceleration.

 This project won first place in the hackathon of Ruppin Academic Center for year 2022.